wisdomadzorgenu/remo-coding-challenge-1/README.md

   - If user refreshes the browser at any point of time, they should land on same table
   - At any point of time, one user can be in only one room
   - Max allowed in a table should be configurable ranging from 3 - 6
-  - When a table is full and new user tries to enter, show error
+  - When a table is full and new user tries to enter, show error notification
+  - Create a button in the `theater` page.
+On clicking this button, highlight the currently logged in user avatar with an animation

 - Functionality testing (Bonus)
   - How to test this feature in mass scale?
   - This conference map can have 100 people max.
 How as a developer can you test this with max capacity?
+  - You can explain this in  loom video, if you dont have time to implement.

+## Deliverables
+- Your github fork link
+- Create a loom video with:
+  - demo of the application
+  - Challenges you have faced and how you solved it
+  - How can you improve your code
+  - Comments on this test